 XI II.
-POPULATION AND HOUSING: Wou ıld the project: a.
+POPULATION AND HOUSING: Wor ıld the project: a.
 Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
-(Source: 1) \boxtimes Discussion: The proposed General Plan Amendment and subdivision project will allow for future development of the lots into commercial, industrial and manufacturing uses that will create jobs that can be absorbed by the local and regional employment market, and will therefore not create the demand for new housing or population growth or displace housing or people. b.
+(Source: 1) Discussion: The proposed General Plan Amendment and subdivision project will allow for future development of the lots into commercial, industrial and manufacturing uses that will create jobs that can be absorbed by the local and regional employment market, and will therefore not create the demand for new housing or population growth or displace housing or people. b.
 Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
-Discussion: There is no existing residential units on the pr oject site, therefo re there is not i impact. c.
+Discussion: There is no existing residential units on the p roject site, therefor ore there is not impact. c.
 Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
 Discussion: See response XIII b.

 Incorporated XIV.
-PUBLIC SERVICES: Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public rvices: Fire protection?
+PUBLIC SERVICES: Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public vices: Fire protection?
 (Sources: 1,10) \boxtimes b.
 Police protection?
 (Sources: 1,10) \boxtimes c.
 Schools? \boxtimes d.
 Parks? \boxtimes e.
 Other public facilities?
 (Sources: 1,10) \boxtimes Discussion (a-e) : The proposed project will not result in a significant demand for additional new services since it is not proposing to include new neighborhoods or a significantly large scale development, and the incremental impacts to services can be mitigated through payment of development impact fees.
 Therefore, impacts that may result from this project on public services are considered less than significant.
-V V. RECREATION a.
-Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b.
-Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes
+X V. RECREATION a.
+Would the project increase the use of existing neighborhood and regional parks other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? or b.
+Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+Discussion (a&b): The proposed project amendment, that will not encourage new result impacts to recreational facilities.

-Potentially

-Significant
+Potentially Significant